Bosnia and HerzegovinaCountry

 The country is home to three main ethnic groups or, officially, constituent peoples, as specified in the constitution.
 Bosniaks are the largest group of the three, with Serbs second and Croats third.
 A native of Bosnia and Herzegovina, regardless of ethnicity, is usually identified in English as a Bosnian.
 Minorities, defined under the constitutional nomenclature "Others", include Jews, Roma, Albanians, Montenegrins, Ukrainians and Turks.
 Bosnia and Herzegovina has a bicameral legislature and a three-member Presidency composed of a member of each major ethnic group.
 However, the central government's power is highly limited, as the country is largely decentralized and comprises two autonomous entities: the Federation of Bosnia and Herzegovina and Republika Srpska, with a third unit, the Brčko District, governed under local government.
 The Federation of Bosnia and Herzegovina further more consists of 10 cantons.

 Bosnia and Herzegovina is a developing country and ranks 73rd in human development.
 Its economy is dominated by the industry and agriculture sectors, followed by the tourism and service sectors, the former of which has seen a significant rise in recent years.
-The country has a social security and universal healthcare system, and primary- and secondary-level education is tuition-free.
-It is a member of the UN, Organization for Security and Co-operation in Europe, Council of Europe, PfP, Central European Free Trade Agreement, and a founding member of the Union for the Mediterranean upon its establishment in July 2008.
+The country has a social security and universal healthcare system, primary- and secondary-level education is tuition-free.
+It is a member of the UN, Organization for Security and Co-operation in Europe, Council of Europe, PfP, Central European Free Trade Agreement and a founding member of the Union for the Mediterranean upon its establishment in July 2008.
 The country is an applicant for membership to the European Union and has been a candidate for NATO membership since April 2010, when it received a Membership Action Plan."
 Wikipedia

 Top Marinas, Harbours and AnchoragesExplore using map view